JamesBrownR/MeetingSurge/_posts/2026-01-17-outrank-competitors-near-me.md

     <p>When someone searches "transmission repair near me," Google checks your GBP, website, and content for relevance.
 If you never mention transmission repair, you won't rank for it.</p>

-    <h2>Real Example: Outranking a 10-Year-Old Shop in 90 Days</h2>
-    <p>I worked with an auto detailing service in Eustis, FL that wasn't showing up in the top 10 for "auto detailing near me."
-A 10+ year competitor dominated the map pack.</p>

-    <p><strong>Week 1-2:</strong> Completed their entire GBP.
-Added all services with descriptions.
-Uploaded 15 photos.
-Set up weekly posts.</p>

-    <p><strong>Week 3-8:</strong> Implemented a review request system.
-They went from 3 reviews to 18 reviews in 6 weeks.
-Responded to every one within 24 hours.</p>

-    <p><strong>Week 9-12:</strong> Published 4 blog posts targeting local keywords: "mobile detailing Eustis," "car detailing prices," "ceramic coating Lake County."</p>

-    <p><strong>Result:</strong> Within 90 days, they consistently ranked in the top 3 for "auto detailing near me" and "mobile detailing near me."
-The 10-year competitor dropped to position 4-5.</p>

-    <p>The difference wasn't quality of work.
-It was their online presence.</p>

     <h2>Step 5: Speed Up Your Website</h2>
     <p>Google uses mobile site speed as a ranking factor.
 If your site takes 5+ seconds to load, you're losing rankings and customers.</p>